tangrams/tangram-docs/docs/Overviews/Projections-Overview.md

 }
 ```

-This vertex shader implementation of this projection uses the viewport's center as the center of the projection, and arbitrarily uses latitudes +/- 10 degrees as the standard parallels, because I thought they looked nice.
-A couple of degree-to-radian functions (not shown) are used to convert values to the range expected by the projection.
-(The radians requirement isn't explicit in the projection, but it's very common, because when dealing with spheres and trig functions, using radians simplifies the number of steps.)
+This Albers implementation takes the viewport's center as the center of the projection, and arbitrarily uses latitudes +/- 10 degrees as the standard parallels, because I thought they looked nice.
+A couple of helper functions are used to convert values to the range expected by the projection, one to convert from meters to degrees, and another to convert to radians.
+(The radians requirement isn't explicit in the projection, but it's quite common, because trigonometry is built around radians.)
+(In fact this would all be a lot easier if latitude and longitude were in radians to begin with.
+I'll notify the Babylonians.)

 ```yaml
 position: |